Roasted Brussels Sprouts with Balsamic Glaze

-Crispy Roasted Brussel Sprouts are topped with a thick balsamic glaze and dried cranberries for the perfect holiday side dish idea.
+Crispy Roasted Brussels Sprouts are topped with a thick Balsamic Glaze and dried cranberries for the perfect holiday side dish idea.
 Even Brussels sprouts haters will be converted with this balsamic glazed Brussels sprouts recipe.

 How to Roast Brussels Sprouts